20+ Sexually Explicit Movies On HBO Max

 What It’s About: After sleeping with her boyfriend, a young woman finds herself being the latest person to be haunted by a mysterious force of evil passed down from one sexual partner to another.

-What To Expect: David Robert Mitchell’s It Follows has a great premise and an even better execution with its tale of love, lust, and demonic forces passed along like a sexually transmitted disease.
+What To Expect: David Robert Mitchell’s It Follows has a great premise and an even better execution.
+This tale of love, lust, and demonic forces passed along like a sexually transmitted disease is one of the most unique and terrifying horror flicks of the century.

 The Brutalist (2024)